rajatgangwar-41/rajatgangwar-41/README.md

 ### Hi there 👋

-I am Rajat Gangwar residing in India and currently a B-Tech Undergraduate from MNNIT, Prayagraj, UP.
+I am Rajat Gangwar residing in India and a B-Tech Undergraduate from MNNIT, Prayagraj, UP.

 <a href="https://www.linkedin.com/in/rajatgangwar41/" >
   <img